dgramirez/primitive_creator/README.md

 Inside "main()" function, the first function should be the "CreateXXXXXX".
 Replace that with the shape you need.
 Build and Run.
   - Did i mention this was awful?
 Will fix this in an official 1.0 release.
   - \_degreeFactor determines how much LESS divisions you want. the formula is: \_PI/180 * \_degreeFactor.
 To be safe, use whatever is divisible by 360 and no higher than 90 for most cases.
   - Lastly, \_degreeFactor does the subdivisions for both theta and phi.
 This will be fixed also when i do a 1.0 release.

+Once Build and run, there should be a "shape.bin" file that shows up next to your executable (or project solution).
+Rename it and put it in your project.

+## Layout:
+struct InVertex {
+    float position[4];
+    float normal[4];
+}

+As for Why I chose a vec4, it is because a demo I contributed to uses a math library that takes a vec4.

 ## Questions?
 E-mail me at dgramirez@protonmail.com, or just tell me how awful for uploading this on github lol.
 For those who want to know when a Version 1.0 will come, it will not be a quick thing.
 This will more than likely be a project that I come to whenever I need a break from my real project.